Enforcement of a Child Arrangement Order

 What is an enforcement order in a family court?

 An enforcement order is an order made by the court.
 The family law court orders enforcement to ensure the parent in breach of court order complies with an order.
-An enforcement order can be obtained if one of the parents is failing committed a child arrangement order breach.
+An enforcement order can be obtained if one of the parents is failing therefore has committed a child arrangement order breach.
 If the court is of the view that there is no good reason for a breach of court order, then an enforcement order can be made.

 You may be considering what options the courts have during an enforcement of child arrangements order.
 The court has a range of options when they enforce a child arrangement order which are:

 - An enforcement order or a suspended enforcement order